-To help plan treatment and predict prognosis (chance of recovery), doctors divide ALL into subtypes and classify the disease based on the type of lymphocytes that are affected (such as T cells or B cells).
+To help plan treatment and predict prognosis, doctors divide ALL into subtypes and classify the disease based on the type of lymphocytes that are affected.
 For example, flow cytometry (see Diagnosis) distinguishes between ALL involving T cells or B cells.
 Specific chromosomal or genetic changes in the cancer cells are used to help predict how well the disease will respond to treatment and may guide the treatment choices.

 - Acute precursor B-cell (pre B-cell) lymphoblastic leukemia